 By induction hypothesis, there exists $T$ such that $\Sigma_{k \not\in \ \J} \pi_k(t) \leq \e $ for all $t \geq T$.
 Hence, $\overline{\{ \pi(t) : t \geq T \} } \subset \{ \pi : \Sigma_{k \not\in \J} \pi_k(t) \leq \e\}$.

-As in part (a), we can assume $\pi \in Q_{ij}$ and then apply Lemma \ref{lem-lim} to conclude $Lim_{t \to \infty} \ \pi_j(t) \ = \ 0. $ This completes the inductive step. $\Box$ Now we specialize the iterated Prisoner's Dilemma.
-By a \emph{strategy} we will mean a memory-one strategy vector $\pp$ together with an initial play, pure or mixed.
+As in part (a), we can assume $\pi \in Q_{ij}$ and then apply Lemma \ref{lem-lim} to conclude $Lim_{t \to \infty} \ \pi_j(t) \ = \ 0. $ This completes the inductive step. $\Box$ Now we specialize to the Iterated Prisoner's Dilemma.
+By a \emph{strategy} we will mean a plan $\pp$ together with an initial play, pure or mixed.
+Recall that a good (or agreeable) strategy is a good (resp. agreeable) plan together with initial cooperation.

 To apply the Taylor-Jonker dynamics to our case, we suppose that $\I$ indexes a finite collection of strategies.
 We then use

 That is, when the X player uses the $i$ strategy and the Y player uses the $j$ strategy then the players receive the payoffs $s_X$ and $s_Y$, respectively, as additions to their reproductive rate.
-When the associated Markov matrix is convergent, there is a unique terminal set, and the long term payoffs, $s_X, s_Y$ depend only on the strategy vectors and not on the initial plays.
+When the associated Markov matrix is convergent, there is a unique terminal set, and the long term payoffs, $s_X, s_Y$ depend only on the plans and not on the initial plays.

-\begin{theo} Let $\I$ index a finite set of strategies for the iterated Prisoner's Dilemma.
-Suppose that associated with $i^* \in \I$ is a good strategy $\pp^{i*}$ together with initial cooperation.
-If for no other $j \in \I$ is the strategy $\pp^j$ agreeable, then $i^*$ is an ESS for the associated game $\{ A_{ij} : i,j \in \I \}$ and so the vertex $v(i^*)$ is an attractor for the dynamic. \end{theo}
+\begin{theo} Let $\I$ index a finite set of strategies for the Iterated Prisoner's Dilemma.
+Suppose that associated with $i^* \in \I$ is a good strategy $\pp^{i*}$.
+If for no other $j \in \I$ is the plan $\pp^j$ agreeable, then $i^*$ is an ESS for the associated game $\{ A_{ij} : i,j \in \I \}$ and so the vertex $v(i^*)$ is an attractor for the dynamic. \end{theo}